 All activities with children and young people are the responsibility of the PCC.
-Where the church premises (including the Church Hall) are hired for private use, individual safeguarding forms will be signed by the person responsible for that group and retained by the Rector.
+Where the church premises (including the Church Hall) are hired for private use, individual safeguarding forms will be signed by the person responsible and retained by the Church Hall Administrator.
 An individual safeguarding form has been completed for both the Sunday Club and the Tiny Tots group.